root-project/root/README/ReleaseNotes/v610/index.md

    Hist.Precision.3D:           float
   ```
   the default values are `float`.
 They can be set to `double`.
+- Fix ROOT-8742: TTree::SetBranchAddress could not be invoked safely even when dealing with the same tree obtained from the same file opened in different threads.

+### TDataFrame
+- Creation of the TDataFrame class.
+The TDataFrame allows to interact with data
+stored in columnar format in a functional and intuitive way in order to perform
+data analysis.
+Parallelism is accessible simply by activating implicit
+multi-threading with the ROOT::EnableImplicitMT() function.
+In a nutshell, the functionality provided is:
+    - Create and fill histograms with one single method invocation
+    - Express filtering of entries with strings, lambdas or functions
+    - Easy creation of efficiencies of cut-flows
+    - Possibility to run on ranges of entries
+    - Creating columns not present in the original dataset
+    - Chain multiple actions to be executed on the same event loop
+    - Snapshot on a rootfile the dataset after cuts and after augmentation with columns created by the user
+    - Run analyses expressed as chains of actions in parallel in a transparent way for the user
+See [the online documentation](https://root.cern.ch/doc/master/classROOT_1_1Experimental_1_1TDF_1_1TDataFrame.html) for more details

 ## 2D Graphics Libraries
 - If one used "col2" or "colz2", the value of `TH1::fMaximum` got modified.